SpinningWing Logo

 Putting it all together

-In order to compute the overall aircraft acceleration, velocity and location the model must sum the force and moment outputs from each component.
+In order to compute the overall aircraft acceleration, velocity, and location the model must sum the force and moment outputs from each subsystem or component above.
 They are summed to equivalent forces and moments at/about the CG.
 Component forces and moments are first resolved to a common body reference frame (if not already) and then summed.
 A force \(F\) applied by a component at a point displaced \(r\) from the CG also generates a moment \(F\times r\) about the CG, which must be summed in with the moments.
 The resulting collection of 3 forces and 3 moments is then multiplied by the inverse of the inertia matrix to give the body accelerations.
 These accelerations are numerically integrated (e.g. via a Runge-Kutta method) to give the aircraft rates \(u,v,w,p,q,r\).
 The translational rates are typically converted into a global reference frame (e.g. north, east and down) while the angular rates \(p,q,r\) are typically converted to Euler angle rates \(\dot{\phi},\dot{\theta},\dot{\psi}\).
 Resulting rates are then integrated into displacements and Euler angles.

 Trim Process

 Comprehensive models typically include a trim process, which searches for a helicopter state that satisfies input criteria.
 For example, the user may want to trim the helicopter to 100kts airspeed, with 2deg sideslip and a 5’/s climb rate.
 The trim process will run the model repeatedly until it finds values of independent variables (e.g. pitch, roll and control positions) that would result in such a flight condition.
-This is a multi-dimensional root finding problem - finding the values that, according to the model, result in 0 net aircraft forces and moments (i.e. no aircraft acceleration, steady state).
+This is a multi-dimensional root finding problem: finding the values that, according to the model, result in 0 net aircraft forces and moments (i.e. no aircraft acceleration, steady state).

 Let \(F\) denote the net forces and moments at/about the CG, as computed by the model. \(F\) is a function of the independent variables \(X\).
 The trim process finds an \(X\) for which \(F(X)=0\).
 In practice, models find an \(X\) for which \(|F(X)|<T\) where \(T\) is a vector of allowable error tolerances. \(F\) is typically treated as a differentiable, black box function and numerical procedures like Newton’s method are applied to find the solution.